rkelly/kate-remind/README.md

 [remind.vim](http://www.vim.org/scripts/script.php?script_id=1536) has been available since 2006 for Vim users.
 This is a definition file for Kate users.
 It makes entry of reminders via Kate more enjoyable, and increases accuracy.
 Before using sytax coloring, I would often forget the `MSG` keyword.
 With syntax coloring, mistakes like this are visually obvious.

-This definition seeks to:
+Key goals for this definition are to:

 - highlight common entry errors
-- give prominence to the content (the date, time and message body), not the keywords
+- encourage the reader to focus on the content (the date, time and message body), not the Remind keywords
-- use the user-specified color palette
+- use the color palette specified by the user

 ## Screenshots